Cami-Jahr/CallyBot/README.md

 to run the test with predefined configuration as spessified in setup.cfg and .coveragerc.

-## Coding Convention
+## Coding Description
 In this project, the chosen coding convention is PEP 8 for the Python Code.
-Further detailed information can be found [here](https://www.python.org/dev/peps/pep-0008/#introduction).
+Further detailed information can be found [here](https://www.python.org/dev/peps/pep-0008/#introduction). <br /><br />
+The files does the following tasks:
+*	**callybot_database.py** - Handles all communication with the database.
+*	**dummy_main.py** - Manual testing file.
+Initializes a local dummy server.
+This server neither connects to Facebook nor initializes interrupts.
+Text can be written into the console as if written from a user to the local code version, and the reply is sent to the chosen user id in the file.
+*	**help_methods.py** - Various help methods.
+*	**iblack_scrape.py** - Web scraping of Blackboard.
+*	**ilearn_scrape.py** - Web scraping of Itslearning.
+*	**logg.py** - Changes the location of all print messages in the running code.
+Currently called to have all print statements write both to console and log.txt.
+*	**reply.py** - Handles all messages retrieved by the bot.
+*	**restart_VPN.py** - Restarts the VPN to prevent timeout.
+*	**scraper.py** - Schedules scraping of deadlines.
+*	**server_main.py** - **Main file.** Initializes all other files with appropriate parameters and handles all requests from Facebook.
+*	**thread_settings.py** - Initializes the settings for the Facebook chats used by the bot

 ## Support
 Our team is here to help if you have any questions.
 There are several ways to get in touch with our team member: